Last Revised: March 29, 2023

 You may not provide your own respirator (or any other personnel protective equipment) unless EHRS has completed a hazard assessment for your work.

-If you would like more information about respirator protection, please contact Valerie Perez, Sr. Industrial Hygienist, by calling 215-898-4453 or by sending an e-mail to: Valerie Perez
+If you would like more information about respirator protection, please contact Valerie Perez, Industrial Hygiene Program Manager, by calling 215-898-4453 or by sending an e-mail to: Valerie Perez

 University of Pennsylvania has determined that certain employees are exposed to respiratory hazards during routine operations.
 These hazard include, chemical vapors, certain biohazards, asbestos and other particulates.
 The purpose of this program is to ensure that all University of Pennsylvania employees and students are protected from exposure to these respiratory hazards.